ehdaa12s/Asthma-Model/README.md

 Leveraged the power of Decision Trees and Random Forest for robust classification.
 Applied Logistic Regression for understanding the underlying probabilities.
 Incorporated Naive Bayes for handling large datasets with high dimensionality.
-🙌 A huge thank you to the incredible team that made this possible:
+🙌 A huge thank you to the incredible team that made this help me to make website for my model :

 Eng.
 Ebrahim Qassem
 Eng.
 Anas Hossam